Anette Eilertsen Dillon ’24

 “That class taught me so much, not only about how to negotiate in a professional setting, like a big contract for a client, but also had to negotiate personally.
 If you’re just starting out in your career, that could be negotiating your salary or your PTO days.
 That class really changed my outlook.”

-Her work has proven fun and fulfilling and, best of all, she gets to live out her NYC dreams.
+Her work has proven both fun and fulfilling, but best of all, she gets to live out her dream in New York City.

-“I remember coming to New York for the first time, when I first moved to the United States seven years ago,” she says.
-“The fact that I’m walking down the streets of New York every single day, walking to work — it’s still a major ‘pinch me’ moment!”
+“I remember visiting New York for the first time after moving to the U.S. seven years ago," she says.
+"Now I walk those same streets every day on my way to work.
+It’s still a major ‘pinch me’ moment.”